IBM/watson-stock-advisor/README.md

 2. User input is processed and routed to the backend server.
 3. The backend server stores stock information in a Cloudant NoSQL database for easy retrieval.
 4. The backend server uses Watson Discovery to find information about a specific company.
-5. The Watson Discovery Service queries the Watson News Collection for articles related to the company.
+5. The Watson Discovery Service queries the Watson News collection for articles related to the company.
 6. The Alpha Vantage APIs are queried to find market price for a given company.
 7. News, sentiment, and stock price are all returned and rendered in the web app to the user.